bFraley/bFraley.github.io/_posts/2016-09-9-textadventure.md

 <p>I limited the game environment to a 3 x 3 grid representing city blocks.
 Implementing the movement
 of the ninja from one block to the next was a rewarding experience.
-Especially, figuring out the logic to give the city (a Python list of 8 objects) boundaries that the player cannot move past.
-I am going to write a little about the classes and methods I used, but then the rest of this post will detail the simple way to define edges of a square grid, or matrix.</p>
+Especially, figuring out the logic to give the city (a Python list of 9 objects) boundaries that the player cannot move past.
+Below, I've included a little about the classes and methods I used.
+I will be writing another blog post that will detail how to define edges of a square grid, or matrix for representing a map.</p>

 <h3>I am an object.
 What do I need to know about?
 What do I need to do?</h3>

 <p>I learned this (above) is a very helpful approach to designing a Class and it's corresponding methods.
 I have the following classes in my game:</p>

 <ul>
   <li>Game - The game class contains instances of game objects and control flow methods.</li>